UK Basel 3.1: An overview of the near-final rules

 2. Retail exposures:

-Existing and proposed risk weights for retail exposures are outlined below:
+Existing and revised risk weights for retail exposures are outlined below:

 3. Exposures in default:

-Existing and proposed risk weights for defaulted exposures are outlined below:
+Existing and revised risk weights for defaulted exposures are outlined below:

 4. Real estate exposures:

-Existing and proposed risk weights for real estate exposures are outlined below:
+Existing and revised risk weights for real estate exposures are outlined below:

 5. Subordinated debt, equity and other own funds instruments

-Existing and proposed risk weights for subordinated debt and equity exposures are outlined below:
+Existing and revised risk weights for subordinated debt and equity exposures are outlined below:

-# Venture capital means an equity exposure that is:
+# Higher risk equity exposure means an equity exposure that is:

 (a) not listed on a recognised exchange; and

-(b) held to provide funding to a newly established enterprise, including for:
+(b) held to provide funding to a newly established enterprise - that existed for less than 5 years.

 Appendix 2: Credit risk – standardised approach: Key changes to exposure class/sub-class